 AO1: Apply appropriate methods of language analysis, using associated terminology and coherent written expression Level/ Marks Performance characteristics Level 5 9-10 Students will: apply linguistic methods and terminology, identifying patterns and complexities guide the reader.
-Level 4 7-8 Students will: apply linguistic methods and terminology with precision and detail develop a line of argument.
-Level 3 5-6 Students will: apply linguistic methods and terminology consistently and appropriately communicate with clear topics and paragraphs.
-Level 2 3-4 Students will: use linguistic methods and terminology inappropriately and/or inconsistently express ideas with organisation emerging.
-Level 1 1-2 Students will: quote or identify features of language without linguistic description present material with limited organisation.
+Level 4 7-8 Students will: • apply linguistic methods and terminology with precision and detail • develop a line of argument.
+Level 3 5-6 Students will: • apply linguistic methods and terminology consistently and appropriately • communicate with clear topics and paragraphs.
+Level 2 3-4 Students will: • use linguistic methods and terminology inappropriately and / or inconsistently • express ideas with organisation emerging.
+Level 1 1-2 Students will: • quote or identify features of language without linguistic description • present material with limited organisation.
 0 Nothing written about the text or topic

-Level/ Marks Performance characteristics Indicative content These are examples of ways students' work might exemplify the performance characteristics in the question above.
+AO2: Demonstrate critical understanding of concepts and issues relevant to language use Level/ Marks Performance characteristics Indicative content These are examples of ways students' work might exemplify the performance characteristics in the question above.
 They indicate possible content and how it can be treated at different levels.
-Level 5 17-20 Students will: demonstrate an individual overview of issues assess views, approaches, interpretations of linguistic issues.
-Students are likely to: demonstrate the interplay of different factors affecting language use assess the effect of different contextual factors assess the language use in Text A demonstrate understanding of ideas about audience positioning.
+Level 5 17-20 Students will: • demonstrate an individual overview of issues • assess views, approaches, interpretations of linguistic issues.
+Students are likely to: • demonstrate the interplay of different factors affecting language use • assess the effects of social networks / communities of practice • explore ideas about how language creates identity • assess issues regarding standard and non-standard language use.
 Level 4 13-16 Students will: • identify different views, approaches and interpretations of linguistic issues.
-Students are likely to: identify how purposes influence language use identify how genres influence language use identify how user identities influence language use identify how differences in mode influence language use Level 3 9-12 Students will: show detailed knowledge of linguistic ideas, concepts and research.
-Students are likely to: show knowledge of language study specifically about audience - eg accommodation theory, audience design show knowledge of research on language and context give examples of language convergence give examples of language divergence.
+Students are likely to: explain the idea of a language repertoire illustrate ideas of language convergence and divergence explain links between variation and identity characteristics explain links between variation and situation.
+Level 3 9-12 Students will: • show detailed knowledge of linguistic ideas, concepts and research.
+Students are likely to: identify standard varieties and language that is not regional refer to research findings on social and regional variation explain links between social and regional variation use linguistic terms and ideas, eg accent, dialect, descriptive terms.
 Level 2 5-8 Students will: • show familiarity with linguistic ideas, concepts and research.
-Students are likely to: discuss the nature of the audience in Text A link language use with the audience of Text A describe linguistic features of Text A discuss other examples of language affected by audience.
+Students are likely to: Iabel and identify regional accents and dialects Identify language from different regions Identify examples of vocabulary / grammar / accent Identify when regional language is used.
 Level 1 1-4 Students will: • discuss issues anecdotally without specialist linguistic knowledge.
-Students are likely to: discuss examples of language use without linguistic comment (4) give examples of language use (3) discuss language use without examples (2) discuss audience issues with no language focus (1).
+Students are likely to: • discuss examples of regional variations without linguistic comment (4) • give examples of regional variations from Figure 1 (3) • discuss variations in language without examples (2) • discuss regional differences without focus on language (1).
 0 Nothing written about the text or topic